-I received a comment from a reader who noted how seemingly difficult it is to comprehend the verses found in the Book of Revelation and wondered how much value the book has to our daily lives.
-I think a lot of people are wondering the same thing, so I will attempt to address these issues today in this article.
+I received a comment from a reader who noted how seemingly difficult it is to comprehend the verses found in the Book of Revelation and who wondered how much value the book has to our daily lives.
+The reader’s comment got me thinking…

 Value to Our Daily Lives

 The Book of Revelation is very valuable to me because I am very interested in trying to gain a complete understanding of Bible prophecy.
 However, I recognize that most people do not carry the same level of interest in the Book of Revelation and Bible prophecy as I do.
 Therefore, I will try to relate my answer to why the Book of Revelation has value in our daily lives to people who have little interest in Bible prophecy.